 Drinking is arguably a big part of Australian culture.
 In Australia, it’s strongly connected to social situations; you’ll struggle to find a party or gathering that doesn’t have alcohol in one form or another.
 It’s common to go out for drinks to relax after work, or to celebrate over a toast with friends and family.
 The legal drinking age in Australia is 18, so if you’re visiting from a country where the legal age is older, you might have your first drink here.

 If you want to get a snapshot of Australian drinking culture, here are some statistics that might help you understand it better.
-In a 2017 poll, forty-four per cent of Australians admitted that they drink to get drunk, which is a higher number than in previous years.
-But overall, Australia’s attitude to drinking is improving.
-Sixty-three per cent of Australians limited their drinking to two standard drinks, with only 16% of Australians consuming more than five.
-Young adults and university students aged 18 to 24 are drinking less than they were in 2007, and more Australians don’t drink alcohol at all compared to ten years ago.
+In a 2019 poll, 47% of Australians admitted that they drink to get drunk, which is a higher number than in previous years.
+But overall, Australia’s attitude to drinking is improving – 63% of Australians limited their drinking to two standard drinks, with only 16% of Australians consuming more than five.
+Young adults and university students aged 18 to 24 nowadays are drinking less than the same age group back in 2007, and more Australians don’t drink alcohol at all compared to ten years ago.

 Ways to say no